-Vogt has put his expertise to use on a couple of fronts at Sacramento State and in the community.
-He advises mechanical engineering students who compete in the U.S. Department of Energy Solar Decathlon, where they design and build a net-zero solar house that’s so energy efficient it produces as much renewable energy as it consumes over the course of a year.
+Vogt advises mechanical engineering students who compete in the U.S. Department of Energy Solar Decathlon.
+Students design and build a net-zero solar house that’s so energy efficient it produces as much renewable energy as it consumes over the course of a year.

-In addition, Vogt plays a major role in the Sacramento Municipal Utility District (SMUD) Tiny House Competition, where students are required to build a net-zero solar house that has to measure under 400-square feet, about the size of a two-car garage.
+In addition, Vogt has played a major role in the Sacramento Municipal Utility District (SMUD) Tiny House Competition, where students are required to build a net-zero solar house that has to measure under 400-square feet, about the size of a two-car garage.

-Vogt’s scholarly research includes product design and manufacturing, dynamics, materials science and robotics.
-He is a Sacramento State alumnus, earning his bachelor’s degree in mechanical engineering and completing his doctorate at UC Davis in materials science and engineering.
+His scholarly research includes product design and manufacturing, dynamics, materials science and robotics.
+He earned his bachelor’s degree in mechanical engineering at Sacramento State and his doctorate at UC Davis in materials science and engineering.